thinkinglabs/thinkinglabs.github.io/_drafts/the-practices-that-make-continuous-integration-orig.md

 ## Have a Fast Build

+--> comment: impacts how fast you can fix a broken build, should be fixed within 10 mins

 If everyone in the team wants to commit multiple times per day into mainline, the *Local Build* has to be very fast.
 Because to prevent breaking the build, we need to execute this local build before committing into mainline.